-Give them ample time to hang out and get used to each other through sound, long walks together.
+Give them ample time to hang out and get used to each other through sound and long walks together.

-Forcing one or the other to dominate through preferential treatment, or some vague understanding about their relationship can mess things up.
+Forcing one or the other to dominate through preferential treatment or some vague understanding of their relationship can mess things up.

 87. Break-Up Dog Fights in a Calm, Authoritative Manner